Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Related work

 \section{Related work}

-This paper builds on work from \cite{buesing2018woulda} which shows how causal models and real data can be combined to generate counterfactual trajectories and perform off-policy evaluation for RL.
+This paper builds on work from \citet{buesing2018woulda} which shows how causal models and real data can be combined to generate counterfactual trajectories and perform off-policy evaluation for RL.
 Their results however require an explicit model of the environment.
-In contrast, our work proposes a model-free approach, and focuses on policy improvement. \cite{oberst2019counterfactual} also investigate counterfactuals in reinforcement learning, point out the issue of non-identifiability of the correct SCM, and suggest a sufficient condition for identifiability; we discuss this issue in appendix~\ref{sec:simple_ex_causality}.
-Closely related to our work is Hindsight Credit Assignment, a concurrent approach from \cite{harutyunyan2019hindsight}; in this paper, the authors also investigate value functions and critics that depend on future information.
-However, the information the estimators depend on is hand-crafted (future state or return) instead of arbitrary functions of the trajectory; their estimators is not guaranteed to have lower variance.
-Our FC estimator generalizes their estimator, and CCA further characterizes which statistics of the future provide a useful estimator.
+In contrast, our work proposes a model-free approach, and focuses on policy improvement. \cite{heess2015learning} also presents model-based counterfactuals policy gradient estimates, however they focus on continuous actions and differentiable environments. \citet{oberst2019counterfactual} also investigates counterfactuals in reinforcement learning, point out the issue of non-identifiability of the correct SCM, and suggest a sufficient condition for identifiability; we discuss this issue in appendix~\ref{sec:simple_ex_causality}.
+Closely related to our work is Hindsight Credit Assignment, a concurrent approach from \citet{harutyunyan2019hindsight}.
+In this paper, the authors also investigate value functions and critics that depend on future information.
+However, the information the estimators depend on is fixed (future state or return) instead of being an arbitrary functions of the trajectory.
+Our FC estimators generalizes both the HCA and CCA estimators while CCA further characterizes which statistics of the future provide a useful estimator.
 Relations between HCA, CCA and FC are discussed in appendix~\ref{hca-cca-fc}.
-The HCA approach is further extended by \cite{young2019variance}, and \cite{zhang2019IAE} who minimize a surrogate for the variance of the estimator, but that surrogate cannot be guaranteed to actually lower the variance.
-Similarly to state-HCA, it treats each reward separately instead of taking a trajectory-centric view as CCA. \cite{guez2019himo} also investigate future-conditional value functions; similar to us, they learn statistics of the future $\Phi$ from which returns can be accurately predicted, and show that doing so leads to learning better representations (but use regular policy gradient estimators otherwise).
+The HCA approach is further extended by \citet{young2019variance}, and \citet{zhang2019IAE} who minimize a surrogate for the variance of the estimator, but that surrogate cannot be guaranteed to actually lower the variance.
+Similarly to state-HCA, they treat each reward separately instead of taking a trajectory-centric view as CCA. \citep{alipov2021towards} proposes practical modifications to the HCA algorithms to improve its experimental results on Atari. \citet{guez2019himo} also investigates future-conditional value functions.
+Similarly to us, they learn statistics of the future $\Phi$ from which returns can be accurately predicted, and show that doing so leads to learning better representations (but use regular policy gradient estimators otherwise).
 Instead of enforcing a information-theoretic constraint, they bottleneck information through the size of the encoding $\Phi$.
 In domain adaptation \citep{ganin2016domain,tzeng2017adversarial}, robustness to the training domain can be achieved by constraining the agent representation not to be able to discriminate between source and target domains, a mechanism similar to the one constraining hindsight features not being able to discriminate the agent's actions.
+Also closely related to our paper, \citet{bica2020estimating} also leverages a similar mechanism to compute counterfactuals, for a different purpose than ours (computing treatment effects vs. policy improvement operators).